TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-npm-supply-chain.md

 tags: frontend
 ---

 The news is full of npm [supply](https://medium.com/exaforce/supply-chain-security-incident-analysis-of-the-lottiefiles-npm-package-compromise-e8f9d894b1bb) [chain](https://about.gitlab.com/blog/gitlab-discovers-widespread-npm-supply-chain-attack/) [attacks](https://www.cisa.gov/news-events/alerts/2025/09/23/widespread-supply-chain-compromise-impacting-npm-ecosystem).
-I've written before about how package providers can use [provenance]({% link _posts/2024-06-17-supply-chain-provenance.md %}) and [trusted publishing](https://www.thecandidstartup.org/2026/01/26/bootstrapping-npm-provenance-github-actions.html) to help consumers verify that packages haven't been tampered with.
+I've previously described how package providers can use [provenance]({% link _posts/2024-06-17-supply-chain-provenance.md %}) and [trusted publishing](https://www.thecandidstartup.org/2026/01/26/bootstrapping-npm-provenance-github-actions.html) to help consumers verify that packages haven't been tampered with.

 Now I want to look at things from the package consumer's point of view.
 How can I secure my NPM supply chain and stop [my packages](https://www.npmjs.com/search?q=%40candidstartup) from being compromised?

 # Applying Updates

 My current update process is to run `npm update` on an ad hoc basis.
-This is not smart.
+That's not smart.
 I've pushed provenance as a solution but I'm not checking it before I install packages.

 In my defense, the client side tooling provided by npm is awful.
 The only thing that looks at provenance is `npm audit signatures`.